WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 Also to be noted is the use of stonework as a metaphor in prophetic dreams.
 Two examples are:

-Rand as tall as a mountain, walking through cities, crushing buildings beneath his feet, with screaming people like ants fleeing from him.Rand, the mason with good intentions and a tool of destiny, is isolating and hardening himself for what is to come and is protecting others from himself, and himself from them.
+Rand as tall as a mountain, walking through cities, crushing buildings beneath his feet, with screaming people like ants fleeing from him.Rand, the mason with good intentions and a tool of destiny, was isolating and hardening himself for what was to come and was protecting others from himself, and himself from them.
 No wonder that the place where Rand’s channelling was made known (the Eye of the World) and the place where he was proven to be the Dragon Reborn (Tear) both have much Masonic symbolism.
-Interestingly, one of Rand’s loves, Elayne Trakand has a silver keystone (the stone that completes the arch, which is not only an architectural feature associated with, but also a symbol in, Freemasonry,) as her family sigil.
+Interestingly, one of Rand’s loves, Elayne Trakand has a silver keystone (the stone that completes the arch, which is not only an architectural feature associated with, but also a symbol in, Freemasonry) as her family sigil.